 It is very important that the technique of the exercises you follow is as strict as possible to avoid injury.
 Before training, take time to warm up properly, paying special attention to your knees, which are one of the most injury-prone joints.

 Outings with the bike

 Training on the bike is also important.
-To do the Camino de Santiago by bike it is advisable that you have ridden a bike before, especially in the mountains.
-If you want to follow the original route, keep in mind that the path will rarely be flat and you will encounter different types of terrain, stones, gravel, dirt, mud etc.
+You don’t need to be an advanced cyclist to do the Camino de Santiago by bike, but it is advisable that you have ridden a bike before, especially in the mountains.
+So, take frequent trips to the mountains to begin to get your body used to the effort in the same conditions in which you will be walking the Camino.

-Also, if you plan to carry your luggage in your panniers, it is advisable to start cycling with them from the beginning.
+It is also important to deciding what to wear.
+If you plan to carry your luggage in your panniers, it is advisable to start cycling with them from the beginning.
 You can start with a light weight to make sure you are good at it and gradually increase the difficulty.

 It is also very important which bike to choose.
 In this sense, there are many models of bicycles the most common being the mountain bike.
 Whatever bike you ride, and this advice is a constant among cyclists, make sure the saddle is comfortable.
 You should choose, adjust and test a saddle that won’t give you problems.
 If you are a regular cyclist, this is already solved, but if not, keep in mind that it has to adapt very well to you, it will be your companion for many hours of effort.

 The Camino de Santiago by bicycle is a very way to travel very pleasant.
 In addition to other “bicigrinos”, you will find the usual pilgrim on foot, and on behalf of them we ask you to carry a bell or an acoustic signal to let them know that you are going to overtake them.
 We all fit in the Camino de Santiago, and we all make it richer and more special.